fromis-9/spotify-banner/README.md

 ## Development

 spotifybanner.com was created because there was no easy way to extract these banner images without using browser developer tools.
-It's built to be simple, focused, and useful.
+It's built to be simple and useful.

 ## License